 By week 2, our little system was failing miserably.
 You can’t really learn material for someone else.
 All we did was frustrate each other.
 Sung did okay on the firefighting exams but he was not so successful with the EMT exams.

-After a few more weeks he had to withdraw.
+After a few more weeks he failed a re-test.
 It was humbling.
-Many people would have moped around.
-I definitely cried.
+Many people would have given up.
+I felt devastated and cried the day he came home.
 But Sung simply said, “I’m doing the next Academy.”

 I guess everything happens for a reason.
 The very next day, he was able to get in an EMT class.
-I was stunned by how much he flourished over the past semester.
+It was the best thing for him!
 He figured out how to study, he earned an A on every assignment, and he passed the National Registry test on the first try.
-He also went through a pack of highlighters as he read the entire firefighting textbook in preparation for the academy.